TheNewNormal/corectl.app/readme.md

 - Check for new App version
 - Check and download `corectl` new version
 - Fetch latest CoreOS ISO images, which will be stored under `~/.coreos/images` folder and can be shared between all VMs.
-- Local Docker registry runs on `192.168.64.1:5000` and images are stored under `~/.coreos/registry/` and it can be shared between all VMs.

 ### have fun!